Bobby Cannavale: Personal life

 From 1994 to 2003, Cannavale was married to actress/screenwriter Jenny Lumet – director Sidney Lumet's daughter and performer Lena Horne's granddaughter – with whom he has a son, actor Jake Cannavale.
 Cannavale and Jake were cast as father and son in season four of Nurse Jackie.
+From 2004 to 2007, he was in a relationship with Annabella Sciorra.
 Cannavale has been in a relationship with Australian actress Rose Byrne since 2012.
-Their first child was born in 2016, and a second child in 2017.
+Their first son was born in 2016, and a second son in 2017.